aristovinceselvanathan/TIPS/src/Assignment8/Readme.md

 ### Steps

 1. Based on your diagnosis, fix the memory issue in the provided code snippet.
-2. Implement other best practices for memory management in C#. enmis might include practices such as (All the below point may not necessary apply to the given problem):
+2. Implement other best practices for memory management in C#.
+This might include practices such as (All the below point may not necessary apply to the given problem):

 - Minimizing allocations in performance-critical code paths
 - Using using statements or finally blocks to ensure resources are cleaned up properly